LorenzoBini4/GNN-MAs/README.md

 # Description

-Source code for the paper "Characterizing Massive Activations of Attention Mechanism in Graph Neural Networks".
+ Official repository implementation for "Characterizing Massive Activations of Attention Mechanism in Graph Neural Networks".

 This project analyzes behaviors of models taken from the following three repositories:
 - [graphdeeplearning/graphtransformer](https://github.com/graphdeeplearning/graphtransformer)